Information for all kidney and transplant patients at Guy's and St Thomas' regarding coronavirus (COVID-19).

-If you have symptoms (a temperature, cough or difficulty breathing) or you are concerned that you may have contracted coronavirus, please contact us and we will advise you (details on the right of this page).
+If you have symptoms (a temperature, cough or difficulty breathing, loss of smell or taste) or you are concerned that you may have contracted coronavirus, please contact us and we will advise you (details on the right of this page).

 There is currently no problem with the supply of immunosuppressive medicines but you should ensure you have a stock of around four weeks.

+We will be regularly reviewing our policies on which patients we think are suitable for transplantation.
 These are difficult decisions, which involve balancing risks and benefits and at present we are considering all available evidence and monitoring the local and national situation with respect to infection rates.
-We will keep you informed about when we plan to re-start transplantation.
-Please be assured that before making any decision to proceed with a transplant, we would have a detailed discussion with you about the risks involved.

 We understand that this is a difficult and stressful time; please know that you are in our thoughts and do not hesitate to contact our helpline if you have any queries or concerns, tel 020 7188 0549, Monday-Friday, 9am-5pm.

-Would you like the opportunity to talk to us about your wishes if you were to become unwell?
+Talk to us about your wishes if you were to become unwell

 During your appointments in the kidney clinic, we will do our best to discuss your condition and treatment options with you.
 Most patients will respond well to treatment, but you may also need to think about how you might want to be treated if your condition gets worse.